numanrki/auto-date-year-month/README.txt

 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A simple plugin that adds the current, previous, and next year,month dynamically to WordPress posts, pages, and anywhere else on the site using short codes.
+A simple WordPress plugin that adds the current, previous, and next year,month dynamically to WordPress posts, pages, and anywhere else on the site using short codes.

 == Description ==